mirailuv/rosewire/README.md

 files can also be downloaded pre-launch by specifying the downloads in rosewire.prelaunch in ./config/

-there is also a command /delete which works similar to the download command, it simply deletes the file/folder specified on the first line
+there is also a command /delete which works similar to the download command, it simply deletes the files/folders specified in the config file